hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > [netd.com](http://www.netd.com), [kanald.com.tr](http://www.kanald.com.tr), [cnnturk.com](http://www.cnnturk.com)
 >
-> *   Leading and managing a team of application engineers and Web developers, overseeing their work, and ensuring that they build high quality applications and features
+> *   Leading a team of application engineers and Web developers, overseeing their work, and ensuring that they build high quality applications and features
 > *   Allocating appropriate resources to ensure predictable delivery of multiple applications and projects
 > *   Collaborating and analyzing project requirements and features with product managers
 > *   Attracting exceptional engineers, attending technical interviews and managing their annual performances